 How to use your Interrail pass

-You can set out on your first train journey any time after midnight on the first day your pass is valid and complete your last trip by midnight on the final day your pass is valid.
+You can set out on your first train journey any time after midnight on the first day your pass is valid.
+You need to complete your last train journey by midnight on the final day your pass is valid.

-If you’ve chosen to focus on a single European country with an Interrail One Country Pass you have access to the national railway of that country.
+An Interrail One Country Pass gives you access to the national railway of the country you select.